Best Time to Do the Annapurna Circuit Trek

 Layered clothing works best for this trek.
 Lightweight trekking clothes are comfortable for walking during the day, while warmer layers become essential above Manang, especially in the mornings and evenings.
 A good insulated jacket and a waterproof outer layer help protect against cold temperatures and strong mountain winds.

-Sturdy, well-broken-in trekking boots with good grip are important, as the trail includes stone paths, uneven terrain, and long descents.
+Sturdy, well broken in trekking boots with good grip are important, as the trail includes stone paths, uneven terrain, and long descents.
 A warm sleeping bag is strongly recommended for higher villages where nights are cold and teahouse blankets may not be sufficient.
-Trekking poles, a headlamp, and proper sun protection add comfort and safety throughout the journey.

 Packing light but smart makes the trek far more enjoyable.
 With the right gear, trekkers can focus on walking steadily, acclimatizing well, and enjoying the landscapes and culture of the Annapurna Circuit.